leon-bckl/lsp-framework/README.md

 ### Asynchronous Request Callbacks

 Some requests might take a longer time to process than others.
-In order to not stall the handling of other incoming messages, it is possible to the processing asynchronously.
+In order to not stall the handling of other incoming messages, it is possible to do the processing asynchronously.

 Asynchronous callbacks work exactly the same as regular request callbacks with the only difference being that they return a `std::future<MessageType::Result>`.
 Processing happens in a worker thread inside of the message handler.
 Worker threads are only created if there are asynchronous request handlers.
 Otherwise the handler will not create any extra threads.